Dougal-s/Vkav/README.md

 $ vkav
 ```

-Config files can be located in "~/.config/vkav" on Linux and in ~/Library/Preferences/vkav on MacOS
+Config files can be located in "~/.config/vkav" on Linux and "~/Library/Preferences/vkav" on MacOS
 once the user has executed `Vkav --install-config`.

 ## License